htcondor/htcondor/docs/users-manual/submitting-a-job.rst

 So, it is wise when writing a :subcom:`rank` expression to    check if the expression's evaluation will lead to the expected resulting ranking of machines.
-This can be accomplished using the *condor_status* command with the *-constraint* argument.
+This can be accomplished using the :tool:`condor_status` command with the *-constraint* argument.
 This allows the user to see a list of machines that fit a constraint.
 To see which machines in the pool have ``kflops`` defined, use